foocheung/sqs_v2/README.md

 **How it's calculated:**

+This is also calculated by the app itself.
+The per-plate median CV (50th percentile) computed in Section 5.4 is plotted against a historical reference distribution to classify each plate into QC zones.

 1. Calculate median CV (50th percentile) for each historical plate in reference data
 2. Compute reference center: `median(historical median CVs)` or `mean(historical median CVs)`
 3. Compute reference standard deviation: `SD(historical median CVs)`